 To Carb or Not to Carb

 Have you stocked up on cauliflower rice and canceled your beloved Sunday bagel breakfasts?
 Carbs seem to have become a dietary villain lately.
-And it's true that simple or refined carbs can thwart your healthy-eating efforts: Simple carbs get digested relatively quickly, leading to a short-lived burst of energy that's followed by a potential energy crash and serious cravings.
+And it's true that refined carbs can thwart your healthy-eating efforts: Simple carbs get digested relatively quickly, leading to a short-lived burst of energy that's followed by a potential energy crash and serious cravings.